-If you’ve been to Lake Haiyaha before summer 2022… you need to go back!
-The color of the lake is completely different and no one knows how long it will remain the magical milky blue green turquoise color.
+If you’ve been to Lake Haiyaha before summer 2022, you need to go back!
+The color of the lake is completely different and no one knows how long it will remain the magical milky blue-green turquoise color.
+As of May 2024, the trail to Lake Haiyaha is still covered in snow but it’s melting so July-Sept would be a great time to visit if you can snag a permit!

 Do you need a pass for Lake Haiyaha?

-Rocky Mountain National Park requires timed entry reservations from May 26 – Oct 22, 2023 – make sure you select the option with Bear Lake Corridor Road.
+Rocky Mountain National Park requires timed entry reservations from May 24 – Oct 20, 2024 between the hours of 5 am to 6 pm — make sure you select the option with Bear Lake Corridor Road.

 HIKE TO: Lake Haiyaha TRAIL: Nymph Lake Trail > Emerald Lake Trail > Lake Haiyaha Trail TRAILHEAD: Bear Lake Trailhead MILES: 2.74 miles out and back TIME: 1.5 hrs DATE I WENT: 9/8/22 DIFFICULTY: easy ELEVATION: 10,228 ft ELEVATION GAIN: 691 ft HIKE PERMIT: no PARK PERMIT: yes - I recommend getting an annual National Parks Pass PARK RESERVATIONS: required from May - Oct LOCATION: Rocky Mountain National Park, Colorado